 What Are The Dangers Of Amphetamine Use?

 While amphetamines offer the above side effects for those diagnosed with specific disorders or conditions, for others, there are dangers.
 Those diagnosed with conditions that may be helped with amphetamines are placed in strict directions from their doctor.
-Additionally, most of these conditions cause the brain to produce chemicals differently than the average person, so amphetamine prescriptions affect these individuals in a different way.
+Most of these conditions cause the brain to produce chemicals differently than those who do not have a diagnosed disorder, so amphetamine prescriptions affect these individuals in a different way.
 For those who are not advised by a doctor to use amphetamines, addiction is a real danger.
 The potency of these drugs makes forming dependency easy.
 With long-term use, amphetamines can lead to:

 - Increased heartbeat

 - Developed apathy for past interests

 - Avoidance of social events, family, and/or friends